lloistborn/lloistborn.github.io/_posts/2023-11-21-exponential-backoff, -a-polite-way-to-ask-backend-resources.md

 <span>This is how **Exponential Backoff** works. </span>

-## Implementing it using TypeScript
+## Implementing it using JavaScript
 Here is how we can implement a combination of Retry Pattern with Exponential Backoff
 ```javascript
 function waitFor(milliseconds) {